clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

 # Data plotting

 We will attempt to plot the data that we have on a 2D plot.
 In order to do this, we will reduce the dimensionality of it using PCA.
-This is usefull because we want to get a rough idea of how many clusters do we have.
+This is useful because we want to get a rough idea of how many clusters do we have.

 ```python